 As cross-border trade and investment increased rapidly through the 1990s, individual states as well as public and private investors sought ways to adjudicate conflicts or alleged violations of trade agreements.
 Over time, the international trading system has developed a number of mechanisms to do this, depending on the type of dispute and the parties involved.

-The authority of these supranational bodies is established by agreements such as bilateral investment treaties (BITs) and free trade agreements (FTAs), or by membership in an international organization such as the World Trade Organization (WTO).
+The authority of these supranational bodies is established by agreements such as bilateral investment treaties and free trade agreements, or by membership in an international organization such as the WTO.
 Parties agree to accept rulings, though enforcement authority and appeals processes vary.

 What types of disputes do they handle?

 State-State.
 Most state-state disputes are handled by the WTO system, the primary body governing international trade.
 Each of its 164 members have agreed to rules about trade policy, such as limiting tariffs and restricting subsidies.
-A member can appeal to the WTO if it believes another member is violating those rules.
+A member can bring its case to the WTO if it believes another member is violating those rules.
 The United States, for instance, has repeatedly brought WTO cases against China over its support for various export industries, including one in early 2017 alleging that Beijing unfairly subsidizes aluminum producers.
-That case has not been decided yet, though the Trump administration has already retaliated by unilaterally imposing tariffs on some Chinese aluminum producers.
+While that case has not been decided, the Trump administration has retaliated by unilaterally imposing targeted tariffs on some individual Chinese aluminum producers as well as broader tariffs on all steel and aluminum imports to the United States in order to protect against Chinese overproduction.

 Investor-State.
 Known as investor-state dispute settlement (ISDS) cases, these disputes typically involve foreign businesses claiming that a host government abused them by expropriating their assets, discriminating against them, or otherwise treating them unfairly.
 For example, a Canadian gold mining company claimed that Venezuela’s nationalization of the gold industry in 2011 violated an investment treaty between the two countries.
 A tribunal found that while Venezuela had the legal right to nationalize private sector industries, it failed to properly compensate the company for the expropriated assets.